 PCIe 4.0 is the 4th Generation of the Peripheral Component Interconnect Express (PCIe), which is an interface standard that connects high-end components to your PC.
 The first generation of PCIe dates back to 2003, which was PCIe Gen 1.
 Over time, there have been four new versions of PCI Express.
 Today's focus will be the PCI Express 4th Generation because it's the latest PCIe generation to hit the market.

-PCIe 4 doubles the data transfer speed of the previous generation (PCIe 3.0), providing 16GT/s per lane with a total bandwidth of 64GB/s.
+PCIe 4 doubles the data transfer speed of the previous generation (PCIe 3.0) from 1GB/s per lane to 2GB/s per lane, providing users with a total of 32GB/s in a 16 lane configuration.
+Furthermore, PCIe provides up to 16GT/s per lane when compared to the previous generation's 8GT/s.
 Each new generation of PCIe doubles the data transfer rate and total bandwidth per lane of the prior generation, paving the way for new, faster PCIe devices.

 (Photo credit: Microsemi)

 Every PC, including commercial and industrial computing solutions, comes equipped with at least one PCIe slot, with some computers having multiple PCI Express slots.
 PCIe slots are typically used to add GPUs, Solid-state drives (SSD) add on cards, Wi-Fi cards, and Raid Cards.